 We have one Explorer Unit which meet each Monday during school term time but this varies depending on the programme.
 They meet at Farnsfield Village Centre, New Hill, Farnsfield, Newark, Nottinghamshire.
 NG22 8JN.

-Mondays 7.30pm-9.00pm – Explorer Leader Samantha Freeman and Assistant Sarah Windibank, Richard Sneade and Chris Ackerman.
+Mondays 7.30pm-9.00pm – Explorer Leader Sarah Windibank and Assistant Mark Williams, Richard Sneade and Chris Ackerman.

 What’s Fortis Explorers all about?

 Adventure, awards and friendships – click on the interactive guide below to find out more about Fortis Explorers.